 What you should never do is:

-When it’s time to turn the water on, you will need two people for best results.
+When it’s time to turn the water back on, you will need two people for best results.
 You’ll know because the faucets will start running.
-It’s best to eat in during a time like this, of course.
 Ideally, the two of you will be within shouting distance of one another, but cell phones work well, too.
-One person will turn the water back on very slowly.

-The second person will go about checking to make sure that all the faucets are running properly and then turn them off.
+One person should turn the water back on very slowly while the other goes about checking to make sure that all the faucets are running properly and then turn them off.
 Depending on how large your home is, it may be good to have a checklist for this.
 Stranger things have happened than forgetting to turn off the water!

-During this entire time, you are going to want to make careful notes about where the freeze occurred.
-This is because you will want to take steps to ensure it won’t happen again.
-You will also want to check the pipe to make sure it is still in good state.
-This may not be something you’re comfortable doing, so this is a good time to consider calling a professional or a well-seasoned relative who can tell you if the pipe might be at risk for bursting if it were to freeze again.
+The entire time, keep careful notes about where the freeze occurred.
+This is because you should take steps to ensure it won’t happen again.
+You will also want to check the pipe to make sure it is still in good condition.
+This may not be something you’re comfortable doing, so this is a good time to consider calling a professional who can tell you if the pipe might be at risk for bursting if it were to freeze again.

-If you are thinking of leaving your home during the winter, you’ll want to be sure to leave the heat on at least at 60°F. It is a good idea to understand what type of heating system you have.
-Ask your HVAC professional what their recommendations are and take note.
+If you are thinking of leaving your home during the winter, you’ll want to be sure to leave the heat on at least at 60°F. It’s also a good idea to understand what type of heating system you have.
+If you’re in Minnesota, like us, you probably have some type of central or direct heating system like forced-air that’s reliant on a furnace or perhaps you have radiant floor heating.
+If you seek out professional help, ask your licensed HVAC professional what their recommendations are for your home and take note.